-Value of investing in Career Technical Education
+Value of investing in Career Technical Education:

 Community members frequently voiced their support for Career Technical Education as a concept, and specifically how it could interact with community college programs.
-Participants in focus groups and interviews mentioned the need for workers in industries related to CTE, the value of having the choice to immediately enter the workforce or continue their education for students, and the potential for CTE students to have access to community college programs and resources.
-During one community listening session, a parent observed:
+Participants in focus groups and interviews mentioned the need for workers in industries related to CTE, the value to students of having the choice to immediately enter the workforce or continue their education, and the potential for CTE students to have access to community college programs and resources.
+During one of our community listening sessions, a parent observed: